w3bwizart/antigravity-sync-extension/README.md

 This project consists of two core components:

 1. **The Scaffolder**: A CLI tool for developers to initialize new client workspaces.
-2. **The Fleet Sync Extension**: A custom Antigravity UI button that pulls the latest Git updates for all workspaces.
+2. **The Sync Extension**: A custom Antigravity UI button that pulls the latest Git updates for all workspaces.

 ---